-The ink droplet is ejected onto the paper and the steam bubble collapses, pulling more ink into the firing chamber.
-3. The ink droplet is ejected onto
+3. The ink droplet is ejected onto the paper and the steam bubble § collapses, pulling more ink into the firing chamber.

-Special-Purpose Printers
+- Special-Purpose Printers

 - Photo printers

 - Designed to print photographs

 - Barcode printers

 - Print barcodes

 - Portable printers

 - Designed to be carried with you to print while on the go

 - Plotters and wide-format ink-jet printers

 - Print large documents, such as blueprints and signs

 - 3D printers

 - Form a 3D replica of an object, typically using plastic powder

-Other Output Devices
+- Other Output Devices

 - Speakers

 - Headphones

 - Headsets

 - Earphones

 - Earbuds

-Storage System
+- Storage System

-- They used to save documents for future use
+- Used to save documents for future use

-- They are non-volatile devices
+- Non-volatile

 - Storage System Characteristics

 - Storage Media and Storage Devices

 - Storage Medium

-- Is the hardware where the data is actually stored
+- The hardware where the data is actually stored

-- Exaples to storage media DVD, flash memory card, etc.
+- DVD, flash memory card, etc.

 - Storage Devices

-- Is the device that reads data from or writes data to the storage medium
+- The device that reads data from or writes data to the storage medium

-- There are two types of storage device

 - Internal

-- Located inside the system unit
+- " Located inside the system unit

 - External

-- Plugged into an external port on the system unit
+- " Plugged into an external port on the system unit

 - Remote

-- Located on another computer, such as a network server
+- " Located on another computer, such as a network server